Jae Jung’s Laboratory and Research Interests

 1. Virus-Induced Cancer

-Gamma-2 herpesvirus: The gamma-2 herpesviruses include Kaposi’s sarcoma associated herpesvirus (KSHV), herpesvirus saimiri (HVS), and murine herpesvirus 68 (MHV68).
-KSHV is consistently associated with Kaposi’s sarcoma, which is a multifocal vascular tumor of mixed cellular composition and the most common tumor in patients with AIDS.
-Infection of New World primates with HVS results in rapidly progressing malignant T cell lymphomas.
+Gamma-2 herpesviruses include Kaposi’s Sarcoma-associated Herpesvirus (KSHV), Herpesvirus Saimiri (HVS), and Murine Herpesvirus 68 (MHV68).
+KSHV is an etiologic agent of Kaposi’s sarcoma that is the most common tumor in patients with AIDS.
+Infection of New World primates with HVS results in malignant T cell lymphomas.
 Finally, MHV68, the murine counterpart of KSHV and HVS, can be used in a small animal model to study viral persistent infection.
-Genomic, biochemical and immunological analyses of individual viral genes in culture and experimental infection of mouse and/or primate with recombinant herpesviruses are used to define their roles in the onset of disease.
-In addition, we have developed humanized mouse models to study human herpesvirus infection.
-Using the genetic manipulation of viral genome and primate/mouse models, we investigate viral gene expression, epigenetic regulation, persistence, pathogenesis, and vaccine development.
+Using viral genetics and primate/mouse models, we investigate viral gene expression, epigenetic/genomic regulation, persistence, pathogenesis, and vaccine development.

-Upon viral infection, infected cells can become the target of host immune responses or can go through a programmed cell death (PCD).
-Apoptosis has been a primary PCD mechanism for the body to respond to viral infection by sacrificing an infected host cell.
-Autophagy is an important host innate immune pathway that is a highly regulated homeostatic process wherein worn-out proteins, malfunctioning organelles, and invading pathogens are swept up and degraded by tiny “vacuum cleaners”.
-This process also plays an effective role in anti-microbial and anti-tumor responses by degrading intracellular viruses and by suppressing cancer cell growth, respectively.
-Pyroptosis is an inflammatory form of cell death characterized by massive leakage of cytosolic contents to magnify inflammatory response.
-Necroptosis is a programmed form of necrosis, resulting from cellular damage or infiltration by pathogens.
-Thus, these PCDs are important innate safeguard mechanisms to protect the organism against harmful microbes and unwanted cancerous cells.
+Programmed Cell Death: Upon viral infection, infected cells can go through a programmed cell death (PCD).
+Apoptosis has been a primary PCD mechanism for the body to respond to viral infection by sacrificing infected cells.
+Autophagy is an innate immune pathway wherein invading pathogens are swept up and degraded by tiny “vacuum cleaners”.
+Pyroptosis and necroptosis are an inflammatory form of cell death characterized by massive leakage of cytosolic contents to magnify inflammatory response.
+These PCDs are important innate safeguard to induce inflammation and protect the organism against harmful viruses or tumor cells.
 Viruses, in turn, have evolved elaborate mechanisms to subvert these PCD processes.
-This avenue is to understand how the host initiates PCD responses upon tumor development or viral infection and how the virus escapes host intracellular PCD-mediated innate immune controls to establish persistent infection and pathogenesis.
+We study how the host initiates PCD and inflammatory responses upon viral infection and how the virus escapes host intracellular PCD-mediated innate immune controls to establish persistence and pathogenesis.

-Traumatic brain injury (TBI) and infection: We have identified novel tripartite motif 9 (TRIM9) E3 ligase as brain-specific innate immune effector to develop balanced host immune responses against brain injury and viral infection.
-Specifically, TRIM9 KO mice develops serious brain injury and encephalitis upon traumatic stress, stroke or infection.
-Using this mouse TBI models, we study the development and permeability of blood brain barrier, neuronal and astrocyte cell death, NF-B-mediated brain inflammation, and viral infection-mediated IFN production.
+Traumatic brain injury (TBI) and neuro-inflammation: Tripartite motif 9 (TRIM9) E3 ligase is a brain-specific innateimmune effector to develop balanced host immune responses against brain injury and viral infection.
+Specifically, TRIM9 KO mice develops serious brain injury and encephalitis upon traumatic stress, stroke or West Nile virus (WNV) infection.
+Using mouse TBI models, we study blood brain barrier permeability, neuronal and astrocyte proliferation and death, NF-kB-mediated brain inflammation, and WNV infection-induced encephalitis.

-Vaccine stabilization: Instability of vaccines often emerges as a key challenge during clinical development as well as commercial distribution.
-To yield stable, efficacious vaccine dosage forms for human use, successful formulation strategies must address a combination of interrelated topics including stabilization of antigens, selection of appropriate adjuvants, and development of stability-indicating analytical methods.
+Instability of vaccines often emerges as a key challenge during clinical development as well as commercial distribution.
+To yield stable, efficacious vaccine dosage forms for human use, successful formulation strategies must address a combination of interrelated topic including stabilization of antigens, selection of appropriate adjuvants, and development of stability-indicating analytical methods.
 Our goal is to develop thermostable vaccines for distribution in developing countries without the need of a cold-chain transport.
-We are working on polio virus vaccine and will ultimately expand this program to other vaccines that require cold-chain transport.
+For instance, we successfully designed the inactivated polio vaccine (IPV) in the dry state with maintenance of the vaccine potency with ~96% recovery efficiency after the incubation at ambient temperature for 4 weeks and 100% vaccine capacity in animal models.
+We continuously expand this stabilization program to other vaccines, such as measles virus, that require cold-chain production and transport.